minyiky/PyDiveFirmware/README.md

 - mpy-cross/ -- the MicroPython cross-compiler which is used to turn scripts into precompiled bytecode.
 - ports/unix/ -- a version of MicroPython that runs on Unix.
-- ports/stm32/ -- a version of MicroPython that runs on the PyBoard and similar STM32 boards (using ST's Cube HAL drivers).
 - ports/minimal/ -- a minimal MicroPython port.
 Start with this if you want to port MicroPython to another microcontroller.
 - tests/ -- test framework and test scripts.